 o In the attached photos you can see stuck wires in the detectors.
 This does not look too elegant, but in this way I wanted to draw your attention not to cut free veins and leave a supply of wire in the detector.

-o DEOL parameterization can also be used when connecting detectors that do not have tamper contacts (eg most reed switches).
+o DEOL parameterization can also be used when connecting detectors that do not have tamper contacts (eg most reed detectors).
 This makes sense because, as I wrote earlier, sabotage is not only opening the device, but also damage (short circuit, break) on the wires.

-o In detectors, we use resistors (of such values) as imposed by the control panel.
+o In detectors we use resistors (of such values) as imposed by the control panel.
 Although in most popular control panels from manufacturers such as Satel, Genevo, Ropam, 1.1 k resistors are used for DEOL parameterization, but there are also control panels based on 2.2k (Risco) or 5.6k (DSC) resistors.
 In practice, this means that by connecting a Satellite detector, e.g. Graphite, to the DSC control panel, we will not use the built-in resistors, and we will have to use those attached to the control panel.
 Of course, the method of assembly will be the same.
 However, we will use the built-in resistors in the Satellite detector, e.g. Graphite, connecting it to the Genevo or Ropam control panel.

 o If the detector reports tamper during violation (motion detection), it usually means that incorrect resistors were used, the resistors were inserted into these terminals, and the resistor legs were not well seated in the detector connectors. o If the detector is still violated, we check first that it has been properly powered up.

-o In more advanced exchanges, such as, for example, all "+" integrals, you will also come across something like TEOL (3EOL).
-It is nothing more than parameterization using 3 resistors, where the control panel detects one more state.
+o In more advanced exchanges, such as all "+" integrals, you will also come across something like TEOL (3EOL).
+This is nothing more than parameterization using 3 resistors, where the control panel detects one more state.
 This is used, for example, when connecting detectors with anti-masking (by the way I suggest you be interested in detectors equipped with this function).
 The control panel zone working in this mode detects next to tamper, violation, normal status, and detector masking.
 In control panels that do not support TEOL parameterization, the detector anti-masking output is simply connected to a separate control panel input.

 A small note for beginners.
 Please, when laying cables in the detector, pay attention not to lead to incorrect arrangement (short circuit) of the resistors.
 The detectors or alarm will not damage the detectors, but the detectors work incorrectly.